mozilla/ActiveData/docs/jx_expressions.md

 ***Be careful of the distinction between a parameter as an object `{}` or an array `[]`***

-Since "eq" is commutative, the *formal* form is not limited to just two expressions
+Since "eq" is commutative, the array form is not limited to just two expressions

 		{"eq": [expr1, expr2, ... exprN]}